Dublin Cathedral Hotels

 St. Patrick’s Cathedral

-St. Patrick’s Cathedral is located beside the famous well where St. Patrick baptised converts that visited Dublin.
-The church that stood on the site was given cathedral status in 1224 and to this day remains the largest cathedral in Ireland.
-Some famous people have been laid to rest in the cathedral, such as Jonathan Swift author of Gulliver’s Travels.
-The cathedral has a rich and varied history to tell and is open to visitors as well as still being a place or worship.
-For more information on St. Patrick’s Cathedral visit their website – www.stpatrickscathedral.ie
+St. Patrick’s Cathedral is located beside the well where St. Patrick baptised converts that visited Dublin.
+The church that stood on the site was given cathedral status in 1224.
+To this day, it remains the largest cathedral in Ireland.
+Various important figures have been laid to rest in the cathedral grounds including Jonathan Swift, the author of Gulliver’s Travels.
+The cathedral has a rich and varied history and while still operating as a place of worship, is open to visitors.
+For more information on St. Patrick’s Cathedral, click here to visit their website.